Need Some Help? The Basics Recipes! Vegan Nutrition Behind The Scenes

 Have you ever heard of The Dirty Dozen?
 It's a list of the Top 12 fruits and veggies that are the dirtiest and most pesticide-laden out there.

-Here are the non-organic fruits that appear on this Top 12 Dirty Dozen list in the order of nastiness:
+Here are just the non-organic fruits that appear on this Top 12 Dirty Dozen list:

-The missing four of the Dirty Dozen are the "dirty veggies".
+(The missing 7 of the Dirty Dozen are the "dirty veggies".)

 It's extremely important that you write these top pesticide-laden fruits (and veggies) down, memorize them, tattoo them on your body, whatever you have to do to remember to purchase these as organic fruit every time you shop.